iPhone 12 mini Review

 Phone habits have changed as screens have grown and if your phone is the hub to all manner of entertainment services then you might feel restricted here.
 If you just want a great phone that’ll fit in most pockets and small bags then it works great.

-You have to hand it to Apple for its commitment to bringing the same high-class performance to the entire iPhone 12 line.
+You have to hand it to Apple for its commitment to bringing the same performance to the entire iPhone 12 line.

 If you’re in a 5G area, on a 5G supported network and have the right plan then you can get far quicker downloads.